dockstore/dockstore-documentation/docs/advanced-topics/dockstore-tools-overhaul.rst

 In the 1.12 release, Dockstore introduced a new registration path for tools via GitHub Apps.
 We introduced this feature for two main reasons:

 #.
-Allow Dockstore tools to be automatically synced with the work that has been pushed to GitHub and
+Allow Dockstore tools to be automatically synced with the work that has been pushed to GitHub, and
 #.
 Let users register a tool without needing to specify a Docker image that the user owned

 But, we also saw this feature as an opportunity to start eliminating some of the confusion surrounding Dockstore tools.
-GitHub App tools will:
+As a result, we decided that GitHub App tools should:

 * Be the recommended way of registering tools
-* Not support WDL
+* Not support "WDL tools" (but the App does support WDL workflows!)
 * Have versioning based on the versioning on GitHub